Get

 Three-legged dog sitting in the grass

-Image Credit: golfyinterlude, Shutterstock
+Image By: golfyinterlude, Shutterstock

 10. Attend Regular Vet Check-Ups

 Schedule and attend regular veterinary check-ups to monitor your dog’s overall health.
 These provide the opportunity to discuss any concerns or changes in their behavior or health with your vet promptly while enabling your vet to notice any problems early that you may not have noticed.
-Phantom pains and discomfort in the missing limb are possible (and recorded in one cat, and a study on rats), and your vet will also be able to advise on how to handle this.
+Phantom pains and discomfort in the missing limb are possible (and recorded in one cat and a study on rats), and your vet will also be able to advise on how to handle this.

 Conclusion

-Pets can adapt very well with the right care and attitude, if your dog only has three legs, try not to think of it as a hardship or disability for them, but instead, be inspired by them.
+Pets can adapt very well with the right care and attitude, so if your dog only has three legs, try not to think of it as a hardship or disability for them, but instead, be inspired by them.
 There is plenty of help and assistance out there if you need it, from your veterinarian, veterinary specialists, physical therapists, vet nurses, nutritionists, and many more.
 These should always be your first port of call regarding any concerns and problems you might have, but with the right regime put in place, you and your three-legged canine companion will have a fabulous life together.

 Featured Image Credit: golfyinterlude, Shutterstock